Top theatre director targets young with $16 seats

 Other theatres have introduced similar schemes to fill seats and draw in new audiences, but Grandage's is on a large scale and aims to ensure that the ageing population of regular theatre-goers is replaced over time.

-"The centre of what we're addressing is changing the demographic of a normal West End audience," Grandage said.
+"The center of what we're addressing is changing the demographic of a normal West End audience," Grandage said.

 "We need to focus on core audiences because they are the people at the moment keeping the West End open," he told Reuters.
 "They will eventually die, and what we are doing is to make sure there is a group of people who replace that audience.